Armin Gerami

 🔬 Research

-Armin Gerami, Ryan Synk, Ruolan Leslie Famularo, Ramani Duraiswami; Submitted
+Armin Gerami, Ryan Synk, Monte Hoover, Ramani Duraiswami; Preprint

-Summary: Kernel Separation is a promising approach for calculating the attention in transformers with linear time complexity.
+Summary: Linear attention (Kernel Separation) is a promising approach for calculating the attention in transformers with linear time complexity.
 However, they suffer from a high memory footprint.
 In this work, we propose a solution to address this high memory footprint.

 Efficient Spatial Audio Rendering Via Differentiable FIR To IIR Estimation

-Armin Gerami, Bowen Zhi, Dmitry N. Zotkin, Ramani Duraiswami; Submitted
+Armin Gerami, Bowen Zhi, Dmitry N. Zotkin, Ramani Duraiswami; ICASSP'25

 Summary: We introduce a convex optimization for estimating FIR filters with an IIR filter, and achieve 2× speedup with an accuracy of %0.01 through differential programming.